Religious syncretism

-Religious syncretism is the blending of religious belief systems into a new system, or the incorporation of other beliefs into a religious tradition.
+Religious syncretism is the blending of religious belief systems into a new system, or the incorporation of other beliefs into an existing religious tradition.

 This can occur for many reasons, where religious traditions exist in proximity to each other, or when a culture is conquered and the conquerors bring their religious beliefs with them, but do not succeed in eradicating older beliefs and practices.